This post may contain affiliate links.

 Step Six: Place in your Seed Tray

 Place your finished pot in a seed tray.
-At the beginning your pot will seem kind of flimsy.
+In the beginning, your pot will seem flimsy.
 Don’t worry!
-Once you pack them snugly into a tray and fill them with soil, they will squeeze up against each other and be much more stable.
+Once you snugly pack them into a tray and fill them with soil, they will squeeze against each other and be much more stable.

 The Whole Process takes 30 Seconds!